Also known as “Panic Disorder,” it is a type of Anxiety.

-The panic attacks are sudden appearances of intense fear for no apparent reason, accompanied by very real physical changes, such as a rapid heart rate and palpitations, sweating and rapid breathing.
+Panic attacks are sudden appearances of intense fear for no apparent reason, accompanied by genuine physical changes, such as a rapid heart rate and palpitations, sweating, and rapid breathing.

 You can take steps to stop a panic attack.